How do you operate an airport during peak traffic under extreme uncertainties, continuous exceptions, restricted resources and unpredictable weather?

 Better passenger experience

 Passengers spend less time waiting for their check-in and less time waiting for their plane to land.
-A total of 300 000 passengers already impacted by the solution.
+Hundreds of thousands of passengers are already impacted by the solution.

 Less CO2 emissions

-The likelihood that a plan has to circle around Kittilä before a parking space becomes available has been reduced.
+The likelihood that a plane has to circle around Kittilä before a parking space becomes available has been reduced.
 As a result, tons of fuel is saved.

 Only the beginning